freenas/freenas-docs/userguide/install.rst

   post-configuration, and it will recognize that the volume has been imported and will not prompt to reformat the disks.

-* **DO NOT upgrade the ZFS pool unless you are absolutely sure that you will never want to go back to the previous version.**
+* **DO NOT upgrade the ZFS pool unless absolutely sure that you will never want to go back to the previous version.**
   For this reason, the update process will not automatically upgrade the ZFS pool, though the :ref:`Alert` system shows when newer feature flags are available for the pool.
 Unless you need a new